jrdegbe/thamesthrive-api/docs/plugins/tutorial/part3.md

 ```

 1. NamedEntity is an object containing __id and name__.
-It is already defined in Tracardi.
+It is already defined in ThamesThrive.

 ### Resource select field